Pixie Poster

 No film set in Ireland would be complete without somehow shoehorning Colm Meany on screen.
 He pops up in loads of films and tv series from Star Trek to Layer cake and is always a joy to watch.
 In this film however, we simply do not see enough of Colm Meany on screen.
 Here he is playing Gangster dad O’Brien, a gang boss with an ongoing feud with a rival gang…of priests.
 His scenes are brief (Directors you should stop being Meany with Meany!) but they do drive the plot forward and provide a back story on Pixies revenge arc.

-Alec Baldwin as Alec Baldwin as Father Hector McGrath
+Alec Baldwin as Father Hector McGrath

 Baldwin has a few less scenes than Meany which verge on Cameo territory, his scenes are vital for the plot though as Father Hector McGrath is Dermot O’Brien’s rival.
 The good news is that Alec Baldwin looks to be taking the role seriously, even when handing out guns to nuns and is a complete contrast to his performance in Drunk Parents.